History of Galveston, Texas: Golden era

-During the mid 19th century, Galveston, though not a large city by world standards, emerged as an international city with immigration and trade from around the U.S. and around the world.
+During the mid-19th century, Galveston, though not a large city by world standards, emerged as an international city with immigration and trade from around the U.S. and the world.
 The island has sometimes been called the "Ellis Island of the West" as it was the primary point of entry for European immigrants settling in the western United States.
 German immigration during this period was so great that the German language became a commonly used language on the city's streets.
-The immigrants were not simply the poor or the oppressed seeking refuge but many of the educated, middle class.
-The Galveston Weekly News described one 1849 ship's arrival as carrying members of the "wealthy class" including lawyers and merchants and many skilled workers.
+The immigrants were not simply the poor or the oppressed seeking refuge but many of the educated middle class.
+The Galveston Weekly News described one 1849 ship's arrival as carrying members of the "wealthy class", including lawyers, merchants, and many skilled workers.

 The later 19th century was a high point in the history of civil rights for African Americans.
-Reconstruction for a time limited the power of former slaveholders in Texas.
-Leaders, such as George T. Ruby and Norris Wright Cuney, worked to establish educational and employment opportunities for blacks and organize black voters to support the Republican Party, then the main party supporting black rights in the South.
-Cuney's efforts led to higher employment and higher wages for blacks in the city, especially on the wharves, and eventually led to combined black and white trade unions during the 1890s and early 1900s.
+For a time, Reconstruction limited the power of former enslavers in Texas.
+Leaders, such as George T. Ruby and Norris Wright Cuney, worked to establish educational and employment opportunities for blacks and organize black voters to support the Republican Party, then the leading party supporting black rights in the South.
+Cuney's efforts led to higher employment and wages for blacks in the city, especially on the wharves.
+Eventually, they led to combined black and white trade unions during the 1890s and early 1900s.
 Cuney himself rose to the chairmanship of the Texas Republican Party, the most powerful position held by any black American in the 19th century.

 Storm of 1900

 On September 8, 1900, the island was struck by a devastating hurricane.
 Even post-Hurricane Katrina, this event holds the record as the United States' deadliest natural disaster.
 In the early morning of September 8, high surf, despite prevailing winds out of the north, heralded the oncoming storm.
-By noon, low-lying areas near the Gulf and the Bay side of the city were flooding and the winds increased.
-Near 4 p.m. a storm surge approximately 15 ft high slammed into the coast.
+By noon, low-lying areas near the Gulf and the city's bayside flooded, and the winds increased.
+Near 4 p.m., a storm surge approximately 15 ft high slammed into the coast.
 Wind speeds reached approximately 125 mph (an estimate, since the anemometer was blown off the U.S. Weather Bureau building).
 Isaac Cline was the bureau's chief meteorologist.
-An account of the events surrounding the hurricane, based on his personal records, is given in Isaac's Storm by Erik Larson.
+An account of the events surrounding the hurricane, based on his records, is given in Isaac's Storm by Erik Larson.
 The city was devastated, and an estimated 6,000 to 12,000 people on the island were killed.
-After the storm, the city decided to shore up its defenses against future storms by constructing a permanent concrete seawall along a large portion of the beach front (1902–1904).
+After the storm, the city decided to shore up its defenses against future storms by constructing a permanent concrete seawall along a large portion of the beachfront (1902–1904).
 The entire grade of the city was raised some 17 ft behind the wall to several feet near the Bay (1904–1910).